MetalPetal/MetalPetal/README.md

 pod 'MetalPetal'

-# If you are using Swift
+# Required if you are using Swift.
 pod 'MetalPetal/Swift'

 ```